SherG/cool-iron/blog/seo-set-forget.md

 Also beware of image file sizes.
 For example, if you are blogging regularly and adding images with large file sizes to each page, that can weigh down your speed.
 (See our tips for <a href="/optimize-images">optimizing images</a>.)

-Don't let these issues lie dormant.
+Don't let issues lie dormant.
 I've seen some cases where the only contact function on a website had been broken for years.
-Few businesses with this level of neglect can survive.
+No business with this level of neglect can survive.

 ## DIY SEO or hire a pro?